 Check out this Dirty Dozen of weird Costco returns

-Sometimes, a small percent of customers will abuse the store’s generous return policy.
+With a return policy this lenient, it’s only natural that a small percent of customers will abuse the store’s generous return policy.

 Case in point…